 Dyson will also do some work in Shanghai, where it will open a development support center.

 "Most of Dyson's products have higher prices than those of existing brands on the market," said Thidathip Tawichai, global consumer appliances analyst at Euromonitor.
 "However, what makes Dyson able to grow its profitability and strong presence globally, despite expensive unit prices, is ... continuous investment in product development, aiming for innovation."

-For Dyson to hit its 100 new products goal, Thidathip said it will have to "meet the demands of consumers in premium segments that the company targets" and come up with appliances that are not easily imitated.
+For Dyson to hit its goal of 100 new products, Thidathip said, it will have to "meet the demands of consumers in premium segments that the company targets" and come up with appliances that are not easily imitated.

 As its business grows, the company wants to diversify risk while increasing capacity.
-The Philippines -- with its low labor and business costs as well as a young and massive workforce -- fits this plan.
+The Philippines -- with its low labor and business costs plus a young and massive workforce -- fits this plan.

 Dyson's focus on emerging markets, however, does not mean it will seek "mass-market appeal," Rowan said.

-In 2016, Dyson opened three gallerylike Dyson Demo concept stores in three Chinese cities -- Beijing, Guangzhou and Hangzhou.
-A Shanghai flagship store will be added later this year.
+In 2016, Dyson opened gallerylike Dyson Demo concept stores in three Chinese cities -- Beijing, Guangzhou and Hangzhou.
+A flagship store in Shanghai will be added later this year.

-Dyson will also be setting up flagship stores in major cities across India this year.
+Dyson also plans to set up flagship stores in major cities across India this year.
 In a March press release, it said it expects to contribute over 12 billion rupees ($184 million) to India's economy over the next five years.

-In 2015, Dyson purchased a lighting company owned by Jake Dyson, Jame's son.
-The news set the media abuzz.
-The speculation was that Jake would succeed his father.
+In 2015, Dyson purchased a lighting company owned by Jake Dyson, James' son.
+The news set the media abuzz with speculation that Jake would succeed his father.

-If there is a succession plan, however, it remains a closed book.
-Keep it that way -- Dyson's real challenge is whether it can retain the DNA that has brought it this far.
+If there is a succession plan, however, it remains a closed book -- and that's fine.
+Dyson's real challenge is whether it can retain the DNA that has brought it this far.